ADS-Frank/ExceptionHandling/ExceptionHandling.md

 ### <a name="e3"></a> Avoid Runtime Exceptions

-DO - Always throw checked exceptions.
+DO - Always throw checked exceptions from public methods.
 The compiler will prevent the code from compiling if an exception case is not properly handled.

 ```java
 /**